pippinbarr/combat-at-the-movies/process/to-do.md

 - Add a timer for ending
 - Add calling out her name for shooting (could even keep the bullet?)
 - Bullet could be the word ANNA?
+- Or perhaps no shooting no calling?
+The instruction kind of does the work here?
+(Only do the audio if I'm wanting to reference Heavy Rain?)
 - Instruction: FIND ANNA
 - Ending: YOU DIDN'T FIND ANNA